hayj/Scroller/README.md

     scroll(seleniumDriver, distance=1000)

-This function use the class Scroller, you can give class parameters to this class like this:
+This function use the class Scroller, you can use Scroller class args in the scroll function:

-    scroll(driver, stopFunct=myStopFunct, scrollerParams={"dataDirectory": "/MY_DATA_DIR"})
+    scroll(driver, stopFunct=myStopFunct, dataDirectory="/MY_DATA_DIR", fast=True)

 ## Class `Scroller`